active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.2 (December 22, 2011) =
+* Feature: Added "URL Conflict Resolution" setting to Permalink Tweaker that lets you arbitrate between pages/terms when taxonomy base removal causes their URLs to conflict
+* Improvement: Cleaned up the Permalink Tweaker config interface
+* Bugfix: Fixed stray `">` that appeared on some posts due to malformed HTML that Rich Snippet Creator generated when set on Microformats mode

 = Version 7.1 (December 21, 2011) =
 * Feature: Link Mask Generator now lets you edit all your link masks from a new interface on its admin page